-Agenda Items Argumentative Writing and Critical Thinking Through Literature Art History Survey of Western Art for Prehistory through the Middle Ages, OR Survey of Western Art from Renaissance to Contemporary Calculus sequences: Single Variable Calculus I Early Transcendentals Single Variable Calculus I Late Transcendentals Single Variable Calculus II Early Transcendentals General survey Biology course with lab (no C-ID) Astronomy with lab (no-C-ID) BP/AP 4260 Prerequisites and Corequisites (PPAC) Thomas asked the committee to review the BP/AP 4260.
+Agenda Items Argumentative Writing and Critical Thinking Through Literature Art History Survey of Western Art for Prehistory through the Middle Ages, OR Survey of Western Art from Renaissance to Contemporary Calculus sequences: Single Variable Calculus I Early Transcendentals Single Variable Calculus I Late Transcendentals Single Variable Calculus II Early Transcendentals Astronomy with lab (no-C-ID) BP/AP 4260 Prerequisites and Corequisites (PPAC) Thomas asked the committee to review the BP/AP 4260.
 Common Application Subcommittee Language The District compiled a group of individuals from SBVC and CHC to review processes for aligning the college's curriculum.
 In this group, Dr. Nohemy Ornelas drafted a memo asking the colleges to consider adopting the language from "Department Advisory" and "Department Recommendation" to "Departmental Suggestion."
 SBVC currently uses "departmental advisory" and CHC uses "department suggestion".
-In reviewing the PCAH, it is New Business - Action Items Common Course Numbering (CCN) Task Force Formation Thomas asked the committee to review the CCN Task Force.
-This task force will meet this semester to help streamline the Phase II CCN process and assist faculty who need to update their curriculum.
-Motion to approve the task force: 1st: Mary Copeland 2nd: John Banola
+In reviewing the PCAH, it is suggested to use advisory or recommendation for any advisories.
+Thomas is requesting that this item be held in order to go through the curriculum approval process.
+The committee will vote on this at our next meeting on February 10 th .
+New Business - Action Items Common Course Numbering (CCN) Task Force Formation